 When Germany suspended the gold standard to help fund the costs of WWI, they set in motion a series of economic dominoes that concluded with a grand finale: a system of global monetary rules and standards.
-Thus a series of events that lead to the lingering effects of the Nazi movement and the war machine.

 While hindsight is always 20/20, it is helpful to look back at the causes for Germany’s dire economic situation in the 1910s to see how one catastrophic mistake lead to another.
 The result, the end of the gold standard and a monetary system built on predatory lending has only deepened our persistent economic malaise.

 The German economy in the 1910s was, in some ways, optimized for war.
 Realizing they needed to match the British by spending more, the German government decided to fund the war by borrowing money rather than implement an income tax.
 It would prove to be a catastrophic mistake.

 Price Manipulation and What It Meant

 The German parliament decided to suspend the gold standard (the convertibility of the Deutsche mark to a stable gold price), to increase borrowing potential.

 Unfettered by the rigid gold price standards, the Deutsche mark began to lose value to the US dollar.
 Of course, the government was not worried about currency devaluation because they planned to win the war and make back all of their debt through heavy taxation of the Allies.

 Germany was not the only country to suspend the gold standard to fund government spending.
 However, the timing of the decision contributed to a global distrust of the gold standard and the emergence of inflationary pressure across the board.
 The British decided to impose strict exchange controls on gold — and price levels doubled.
 In France, price levels tripled.
 In Italy, they quadrupled.
 In America, although relatively disconnected from the inflationary pressures in Europe, price levels doubled in the years following WW1.